Migrate your Car rentals integration

 values in the XML API, but instead of those, you must pass the label when creating a reservation.

-Refer to the Orders/details guide for examples and best practices.
+Refer to the Labels and attribution guide for examples and best practices.

 Error handling